OpenBB-finance/OpenBB/website/content/forex/select/_index.md

-Select is seperated in two options, "from" and "to":
+Select is separated in two options, "from" and "to":

 ```
 usage: from [-n FROM_SYMBOL] [-h]